 Where to Stay in Tallinn for Christmas

 There are plenty of great places to stay in Tallinn.
-You can choose from hotels in Town Hall Square right next to the Christmas market or if those aren’t in budget, there are cheaper options that are still within walking distance.
+You can choose from hotels in Town Hall Square right next to the Christmas market or if those aren’t within the budget, there are cheaper options that are still within walking distance.

 Here are a few other highly rated places to stay near Town Hall Square.